 Let me tell you a story…

 I met my husband, Paul, while studying at MIT in New York City.
-We were at a party, and Paul mentioned he’d never been skiing but wanted to try.
+We were at a party, and he mentioned he’d never been skiing but wanted to try.
 I didn’t wait.
-Two mornings later—8 a.m. sharp—I was at his door with a van, a few friends, snacks for the road, and ski lessons booked at Belleayre Mountain two and a half hours away.
+Two mornings later—8 a.m. sharp—I was at his door with a van, a few friends, road-trip snacks, and booked ski lessons at Belleayre Mountain two and a half hours away.

 Paul later told me he thought I was either insane or madly in love with him.
-(Maybe both were true!)
+(Maybe both were true.)
 But that’s how I am.
-I can’t stand it when someone wants to do something but doesn’t take action.
+I can’t stand watching people dream without taking steps.

-My spa time is 6 p.m. to 6:30 p.m. every weekday, no exceptions unless there’s a health emergency, a family emergency or guests over.
-I lock the door.
-I’ve explained to my family—who’ve tried every trick to break in—that this time is my time.
+My spa time is 6 p.m. to 6:30 p.m. every weekday, no exceptions.
+Unless there’s an emergency or guests over, the door stays locked.
+My family has tried every trick to break in.
+They’ve learned it’s useless.

 I used to be glued to my phone.
-Weekdays, weekends, holidays—I was always “on.”
-Once, I downloaded a screen time app called Opal and saw my daily average was 5 hours.
-It sickened me.
-Now, my phone stays far away during my spa time.
-No notifications, no emails, no endless scrolling.
-Just calm.
+One day, I downloaded a screen time app called Opal and saw my daily average was 5 hours.
+Five hours of scrolling, checking, and mindless tapping.

-The result?
-30 minutes feels like a reset button for my brain.
+Now?
+30 minutes feels like a brain reset.

 “When surrounded by clutter, our brains are so busy registering all the things around us that we can’t focus on what we should be doing in the moment.”